 - Being a female, especially post-menopausal

 - Having an autoimmune disease, such as Sjorgen’s syndrome

 How We Can Help Manage Your Symptoms

 If you’ve undergone LASIK or are considering it for the future, know that we are here to help treat your DES symptoms, should any arise?
 At Niwot Eyecare and Vision Therapy, we provide dry eye relief to many patients who’ve had refractive surgeries and have helped make the healing process more comfortable.
-You don’t have to live with the discomfort of dry eye syndrome — speak with Dr. Chang and Dr. Hutchins about finding long-lasting relief.Our practice serves patients from Niwot, Longmont, Boulder, and Erie, Colorado and surrounding communities.
+You don’t have to live with the discomfort of dry eye syndrome — speak with Dr. Chang and Dr. Clark about finding long-lasting relief.Our practice serves patients from Niwot, Longmont, Boulder, and Erie, Colorado and surrounding communities.